Today is UN World Toilet Day, likely to bring a giggle from some – yes it’s a real UN-designated day – but not really a laughing matter.

 Always take twice the number of nappies on a plane than you’d normally go through in that period of time.
-Not only will this prepare you in the event of any flight delays, children’s tummies can be affected by cabin pressure which can impact on bowel movements.
+Not only will this prepare you in the event of any flight delays, but children’s tummies can also be affected by cabin pressure which can impact on bowel movements.
 Don’t forget to pack spare undies and trousers for those already toilet trained as well.

 Bring a port-a-potty

-Even if your young child is newly potty trained, still take a fold out port-a-potty with you.
+Even if your young child is newly potty trained, still take a fold-out port-a-potty with you.
 In Asia particularly I would have found this immensely helpful in dealing with squat toilet-phobia, messy floors and the general absence of any facilities for miles.

 No potty training